kishandata23/docs/src/content/docs/reference/example.md

 ---
-title: Example Reference
+title:  Reference
-description: A reference page in my new Starlight docs site.
+description: A reference page in my docs site.
 ---

-Reference pages are ideal for outlining how things work in terse and clear terms.
-Less concerned with telling a story or addressing a specific use case, they should give a comprehensive outline of what you're documenting.

-## Further reading

-- Read [about reference](https://diataxis.fr/reference/) in the Diátaxis framework
+Content available on this site is collected from browser, videos, courses and some from my personal learning.
+If any information is copyrighted and used in this site, please let me know.